-In our opinion, the accompanying consolidated financial statements (excluding supplementary information relating to Capital Adequacy and Regulatory Liquidity Requirements) of Southland Building Society (the 'Bank') and its subsidiaries (the 'Banking Group') on pages 14 to 65:
+In our opinion, the accompanying consolidated financial statements (excluding supplementary information relating to Capital Adequacy and Regulatory Liquidity Requirements) of Southland Building Society (the 'bank') and its subsidiaries (the 'Banking Group') on pages 24 to 73:

-- give a true and fair view of the banking group's financial position as at 31 March 2021 and its financial performance and cash flows for the year ended on that date; and - ii. comply with New Zealand Generally Accepted Accounting Practice, which in this instance means New Zealand Equivalents to International Financial Reporting Standards ('NZIFRS').
+- i. give a true and fair view of the Banking Group's financial position as at 31 March 2022 and its financial performance and cash flows for the year ended on that date; and - ii. comply with New Zealand Generally Accepted Accounting Practice, which in this instance means New Zealand Equivalents to International Financial Reporting Standards ('NZIFRS') and International Financial Reporting Standards.

-In our opinion, the supplementary information (excluding supplementary information relating to Capital Adequacy and Regulatory Liquidity Requirements) that is required to be disclosed in accordance with Schedules 4, 7, 13, 14, 15 and 17 of the Registered Bank Disclosure Statements (New Zealand Incorporated Registered Banks) Order 2014 (as amended) (the 'Order') and is included within notes 22 and 25 of the disclosure statement:
+In our opinion, the supplementary information (excluding supplementary information relating to Capital Adequacy and Regulatory Liquidity Requirements) that is required to be disclosed in accordance with Schedules 4, 7, 13, 14, 15 and 17 of the Registered Bank Disclosure Statements (New Zealand Incorporated Registered Banks) Order 2014 (as amended) (the 'Order') and is included within notes 23 and 26 of the disclosure statement:

-- i. has been prepared, in all material respects, in accordance with the guidelines issued pursuant to section 78(3) of the Reserve Bank of New Zealand Act 1989 and any conditions of registration; - ii. is in accordance with the books and records of the banking group in all material respects; and - iii. fairly states the matters to which it relates in accordance with those Schedules
+- i. has been prepared, in all material respects, in accordance with the guidelines issued pursuant to section 78(3) of the Reserve Bank of New Zealand Act 1989 and any conditions of registration; - ii. is in accordance with the books and records of the Banking Group in all material respects; and - ii. fairly states the matters to which it relates in accordance with those Schedules.